ChooseWhy Choose This Program?

 Opportunities & Internships

 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in psychology.
-Students find internship opportunities through the Career Development Office (CDO), through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office (CEO), through faculty and staff members, or on their own.
 In the Baltimore area, there is a wide variety of possible placements for psychology students.
 Some of the more frequent internships are at:

 - Johns Hopkins University School of Medicine